 Why is that?

-My interpretation of karma has always been that it’s is not a payback for actions, but a payback for intention.
+My interpretation of karma is that it is not a payback for actions, but a return on intention.

-Buddha’s translation of karma was ‘intention’, or in other words, a term we’re all too familiar with these days, the law of attraction.
+Buddha’s translation of karma was ‘intention’.
+In other words, a term we’re all familiar with these days, the law of attraction.
 When you set fourth an intention, that is what you will get back.

 To me, that seems to fit in more with what I see in the world as opposed to just the theory of what karma is.
 Hindu’s believe that in a future life you could be a tree or an earthworm.
 I don’t believe our consciousness is literally transferred into a tree and we sit there in the tree wishing to be human again.